-9. Site Maintenance and Operational Requirements.
+18. Site Maintenance and Operational Requirements.

 - a.
-Recyclable materials shall be stored in a permanent structure on a foundation (temporary structures, i.e. ISO containers, for this use are not allowed). - b.
+Recyclable materials shall be stored in containers or in the storage unit. - b.
 CRV Centers shall maintain an adequate on-site refuse container for disposal of non-hazardous waste and a container for customers to pour remaining liquids into from their CRV materials.
-These refuse containers shall be screened from public view. - c.
-The permanent structure and surrounding area shall be cleaned and washed and all litter surrounding the site removed as needed to maintain a safe and healthy environment. - d.
-The operator shall ensure compliance with the Fresno Metropolitan Flood Control District. - e.
-All shopping carts found within 25 feet of the recycling center not belonging to the existing shopping center shall be returned to their owners.
+These refuse containers shall be screened from public view.

+- c.
+Containers shall be clearly marked to identify the type of accepted material, the name and telephone number of the facility operator and the hours of operation. - d.
+The storage unit and surrounding area shall be cleaned and washed and all litter surrounding the site removed as needed to maintain a safe and healthy environment. - e.
+The operator shall ensure compliance with the Fresno Metropolitan Flood Control District. - f.
+All shopping carts found within 25-feet of the recycling center not belonging to the existing shopping center shall be returned to their owners.
 Shopping carts are prohibited on the premises and within 25 feet of the area used to accept recyclable materials. - i.
 The applicant shall indicate in the operational statement how these requirements will be accomplished. - ii.
-The operator shall post a sign advising that it is illegal to take shopping carts or that possession of stolen shopping carts is a misdemeanor. - iii.
-The operator must comply with the Abandoned Shopping Carts Ordinance, Fresno Municipal Code Section 9-3101 et seq., as may be amended. - f.
-Signs shall be posted informing customers of the Abandoned Shopping Cart Ordinance (Section 9-3103 of the Fresno Municipal Code).
+Post a sign advising that it is illegal to take shopping carts or that possession of shopping carts is a misdemeanor. - iii.
+The operator must comply with the Abandoned Shopping Carts Ordinance, Fresno Municipal Code Section 9-3101 et seq., as may be amended. - g.
+Signs shall be posted informing customers of the Abandoned Shopping Cart Ordinance (Section 9-3103 of the Fresno Municipal Code). - h.
+An on-site restroom facility or a written letter from a nearby store within in the shopping center that allows the recycling center employees to use the store's on-site restroom facilities is required. - i.
+The Recycling Center shall be illuminated to ensure comfortable and safe operation.

-10. Other Requirements.
+19. Other Requirements.

 - a.
-CRV Recycling Center must obtain a Solid Waste and Recycling Facilities Permit from the Code Enforcement Division. - b.
-Frequent responses by the Fresno Police Department (FPD) arising out of or relating to the operation or management of the real property owned or controlled by the permit-holder causing any combination of the following: animal disturbances; violent criminal acts; illegal consumption of intoxicants in public view; gaming activities; and juvenile disturbances, or any of the other activities set forth in the Fresno Municipal Code (FMC) Section 10-708(g) may result in an FPD recommendation to the Director to commence proceedings to revoke the Site Plan Review/Development Permit or Conditional Use Permit application for violation of the Management of Real Property Ordinance.
-In addition to recommending the commencement of revocation proceedings, the FPD may pursue any of the other remedies set forth in FMC, Section 10-710, Violation, including assessing fines against the proprietor for the violations of the Management of Real Property Ordinance.
+Recycling facilities must obtain a Solid Waste Recycling Permit from the Code Enforcement Division. - b.
+Frequent responses by the Fresno Police Department (FPD) arising out of or relating to the operation or management of the real property owned or controlled by the permit-holder causing any combination of the following: animal disturbances; violent criminal acts; illegal consumption of intoxicants in public view; gaming activities; and juvenile disturbances, or any of the other activities set forth in the Fresno Municipal Code (FMC) Section 10-708(g) may result in an FPD recommendation to the Director to commence proceedings to revoke the site plan review or conditional use permit application for violation of the Management of Real Property Ordinance.
+In addition to recommending the commencement of revocation proceedings, the FPD may pursue any of the other remedies set forth in FMC, Section 10-710, including assessing fines against the proprietor for the violations of the Management of Real Property Ordinance.

-"Frequent," for this subsection, means response by the Fresno Police c.
-Department is occurring more than 1.5 times the average number of such responses (three calls for every two) for property of a similar size and character within the same policing district.
+c.
+"Frequent," for this subsection, means response by the Fresno Police Department is occurring more than 1.5 times the average number of such responses (3 calls for every 2) for property of a similar size and character within the same policing district."